mosip/documentation/docs/registration-client.md

 ## Configurations
 reg client can be customized as per a country' requirements.
-For details related to Registration Client configurations, refer to registration-Client configuration. based on ID schema...
+For details related to Registration Client configurations, refer to registration-Client configuration. based on ID schema.

-## UI Specifications
+## UI Specifications for Registration Tasks

 What is UI Spec, where is the sample available ..
 Default UI Specifications loaded with Sandbox installation is available [here](https://github.com/mosip/mosip-infra/blob/1.2.0-rc2/deployment/v3/mosip/kernel/masterdata/xlsx/ui_spec.xlsx)